Solar Panel Installation by SEAI-Registered Installers

 What does a solar pv installer do?

-A solar PV installation puts photovoltaic panels on your roof to convert sunlight into electricity, with an inverter converting it to AC for your home.
+Solar panel installation puts photovoltaic (PV) panels on your roof to convert sunlight into electricity, with an inverter converting it to AC for your home.
 Excess generation is exported to the grid via a smart meter, and many homeowners pair the system with a battery to store daytime generation for evening use.
+It's one of the most effective ways to cut electricity bills in an Irish home, and modern panels perform well even in our overcast climate.

 In Ireland, domestic solar PV installs are eligible for SEAI grants of up to €1,800, and exported electricity earns the Microgeneration Support Scheme tariff from your supplier.
 A typical Irish home install is 4–8 panels (around 2–3kWp), although larger roofs and higher consumption homes go bigger.
-Installs must be done by an SEAI-registered company to qualify for the grant.
-Your installer handles SEAI paperwork, BER assessment, and the new smart-meter notification.
+Installs must be done by an SEAI-registered company to qualify for the grant, and the grid tie-in is certified electrical work.
+Your installer handles SEAI paperwork, the BER assessment, and the smart-meter notification — so the grant process runs alongside the install rather than adding admin for you.
+From roof survey and shading analysis through mounting, cabling, and commissioning, a good installer manages the whole job end to end.

 Common solar pv installer services